On this page:

-For over 35 years, the Civil War Institute at Gettysburg College has hosted an annual summer conference bringing leading historians and public audiences together for battlefield tours, small group discussions, lectures, and roundtable conversations about the Civil War era.
+For over 35 years, the Civil War Institute at Gettysburg College has hosted a premiere annual summer conference bringing leading historians and public audiences together for lectures, battlefield tours, small group discussions, and roundtable conversations about the Civil War era.
 Sessions, lodging, and meals are held on the 200-acre college campus.

-In addition to touring the Gettysburg battlefield, participants will have the opportunity to visit a variety of other nearby battlefields and historic sites on tours that will explore First Manassas, 2nd Fredericksburg and Salem Church, Antietam, Cool Springs, Spotsylvania, Bristoe Station, and more.
-Participants who may prefer a shorter, more physically active conference experience can also choose to sign up for our new “active track” package, featuring a combination of Friday and Saturday morning lectures and a day and a half of walking-intensive tours of the Gettysburg battlefield on Saturday and Sunday with historian Timothy Orr.
-Youth attendees (under the age of 18) and their families will be provided a special evening tour focusing on the letters of soldiers who fought at Gettysburg and the varied ways they expressed their diverse experiences of battle through writing.
+In addition to touring the Gettysburg battlefield, participants will have the opportunity to visit a variety of other nearby battlefields and historic sites on tours that will explore 2nd Fredericksburg, South Mountain, North Anna, Spotsylvania, Bristoe Station, the 1864 Maryland Campaign battlefields, and more.
+Participants who may prefer a shorter, more physically active conference experience can also choose to sign up for our new “active track” package, featuring a combination of Friday and Saturday morning lectures and a day and a half of walking-intensive tours of the Gettysburg battlefield on Saturday and Sunday with historian Timothy Orr, exploring sharpshooting at Gettysburg.

-This conference will also continue the recently added Saturday evening tours of the Gettysburg battlefield and town, as well as both “lunch-in” and “dine-in” discussions with CWI faculty.
+This conference will also continue the recently added Saturday evening tours of the Gettysburg battlefield, half-day Tuesday tours following select regiments “from battlefield to field hospital,” as well as both “lunch-in” and “dine-in” discussions with CWI faculty.

-- “2nd Fredericksburg and Salem Church," Eric Mink (Fredericksburg & Spotsylvania NMP) and Keith Bohannon (University of West Georgia)
+- “2nd Fredericksburg,” Eric Mink (Fredericksburg and Spotsylvania National Military Park) & Keith Bohannon (University of West Georgia)

 - “The Evolution of the Charge in the Civil War: Bristoe Station, Marye’s Heights, and the Mule Shoe,” Jennifer Murray (Oklahoma State University)